 Physics (PHYS)

 Discussions on astronomy, and the nature of time and space.
 Topics include the shape and contents of the universe, special and general relativity, dark and light matter, and dark energy.
 Observations and ideas fundamental to astronomers' current model of an expanding and accelerating four-dimensional universe.
 Enrollment limited to first-year students.
-Preregistration required; see under First-Year Seminar Program.
 SC

 TTh 1pm-2:15pm

 Examination of the science behind selected advances in modern technology and implications for public policy, with focus on the scientific and contextual basis of each advance.
 Topics are developed by the participants with the instructor and with guest lecturers, and may include nanotechnology, quantum computation and cryptography, renewable energy technologies, optical systems for communication and medical diagnostics, transistors, satellite imaging and global positioning systems, large-scale immunization, and DNA made to order.
 Enrollment limited to first-year students.
-Preregistration required; see under First-Year Seminar Program.
 SC

 HTBA

-A collaboratively-designed, project-oriented course that seeks to examine, understand, and disseminate how diversity of gender, race, religion, sexuality, economic circumstances, etc. shape the STEM experience at Yale and nationally, and that seeks to formulate and implement solutions to issues that are identified.
+A collaboratively designed, project-oriented course that seeks to examine, understand, and disseminate how diversity of gender, race, religion, sexuality, economic circumstances, etc. shape the STEM experience at Yale and nationally, and that seeks to formulate and implement solutions to issues that are identified.
 Study of relevant peer-reviewed literature and popular-press articles.
-Implementation of a questionnaire and interviews of STEM participants at Yale.
-Creation of role-play scenarios for provoking discussions and raising awareness.
-Design and implementation of group interventions.
+OpEd writing project and design and implementation of an intervention project focusing on improving belonging in Yale STEM communities.
 SO

 MW 1pm-2:15pm